-We are continuously implementing and updating our security measures to help protect your personal data and other information against unauthorized access, loss, destruction, or alteration.
-We do our utmost to ensure that all information is stored in a safe manner and we request our service providers to apply adequate security measures.
+We are constantly implementing and updating our security measures to help protect your personal data and other data from unauthorised access, loss, destruction or alteration.
+We do everything possible to ensure all the information is stored securely and ask our service providers to apply the appropriate security measures.

 Cookies and other tracking technologies

-The Registry’s role is to maintain a central repository of all domain name registrations and to make domain names resolve via the Domain Name System (DNS).
-The Registry does not offer domain name registrations directly to registrants.
+The role of the Register is to keep the central repository of all the .cat Domain Name registrations and allow for the resolution of these names to the Domain Name System (DNS).
+The Register does not offer to register Domain Names directly.

 Phone: +34 936 750 354

-As a community based TLD we have specific Registration Data requirements.
-The Registration Data is the full set of data referred to in this Section, including the data of all contacts and the intended use.
+We have specific provisions for your Registration Data regarding Community domains.
+The Registration Data is a set of data contained in this Section, including data on all the contacts and the intended use.

 – Domain Name

 These elements collected from the Domain owner are also collected from the Administration and Technical contacts.
 They are also collected from the Invoicing contact, although this latter is optional.

 – Intended use: You must also provide the intended use for your Domain Name.